RentersRightsAct.infoLaw Update

 When Does Section 21 End?

-From 1 May 2026, landlords will no longer be able to serve a new Section 21 notice on any assured or assured shorthold tenancy in England.
+Since 1st May 2026, landlords can no longer serve a new Section 21 notice on any assured or assured shorthold tenancy in England.

 Which Tenancies Are Affected?